MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/packaging-uwp-apps.md

     The **Create App Packages** wizard appears.

-3. Select Yes in the first dialog asking if you want to build packages to upload to the Windows Store, then click Next.<br/>
+3. Select Yes in the first dialog asking if you want to build packages to upload to the Microsoft Store, then click Next.<br/>
     ![Create Your Packages dialog window shown](images/packaging-screen3.jpg)

     If you choose No here, Visual Studio will not generate the required .appxupload package you need for store submission.
 If you only want to sideload your app to run it on internal devices, then you can select this option.
 For more information about sideloading, see [Enable your device for development](https://msdn.microsoft.com/library/windows/apps/Dn706236).